hmishra2250/NTM-One-Shot-TF/README.md

 # One Shot Learning using Memory-Augmented Neural Networks in Tensorflow.

-Written for Tensorflow v0.12.
-Yet to add support for Tensorflow v1*.
+Update: added support for Tensorflow v1*.

 Tensorflow implementation of the paper *One-shot Learning with Memory-Augmented Neural Networks*.